powerhouse-inc/analytics-engine/docs-src/source/index.html.md

 ## Insert Data

-The `IAnalyticsStore` object is the primary entry point for inserting and deleting metrics data.
+The `IAnalyticsStore` interface is the primary entry point for inserting and deleting metrics data.
 Multiple storage implementations are provided, but for simplicity we can get up and running quickly with the [`MemoryAnalyticsStore`](#memory).

 ```typescript
 import { MemoryStorageEngine } from "@powerhouse/analytics-engine-memory";